Brianland

 Sergio: “We got a little Latino Harriet Tubman situation going on at my place, all legit, from the heart, no cash.”

 1:13:50 – Deandra & Willa in car in dark – “Are you scared?
 Well, you should be.
-Did your dad ever mention Steve Lockjaw?” – GREAT piano score!
+Did your dad ever mention Steve Lockjaw?” – GREAT piano/drum score!

 CHAPTER SIX